Efficient Parallel Output-Sensitive Edit Distance: Preliminaries

 \subparagraph*{String Edit Distance.} Given two strings $A[1..n]$ and $B[1..m]$, Levenshtein's Edit Distance~\cite{levenshtein1966binary} between $A$ and~$B$ is the minimum number of operations needed to convert $A$ to $B$ by using insertions, deletions, and substitutions.
 We also call the operations \defn{edits}.
 In this paper, we use \defn{edit distance} to refer to Levenshtein's Edit Distance.
 The classic dynamic programming (DP) algorithm for edit distance uses DP recurrence shown in \cref{sec:intro} with $O(mn)$ work and space.

 \subparagraph*{Hash Functions.} For the simplicity of algorithm descriptions, we assume a perfect hash function for string comparisons, i.e., a function $h: S \rightarrow [1, O(|S|)]$ such that $h(x) = h(y) \Longleftrightarrow x = y$.
 For any alphabet~$\Sigma$ with size $|\alpha|$, we use a hash function $h(A[l..r]) = \sum_{i=l}^{r}A[i] \times p^{r-i}$ for some prime numbers $p > |\alpha|$, which returns a unique hash value of the substring $A[l..r]$.
 The hash values of two consecutive substrings $S_1$ and $S_2$ can be concatenated as $h([S_1,S_2])=h(S_1)\cdot p^{|S_2|}+h(S_2)$, and the inverse can also be computed as $h(S_2) = h([S_1, S_2]) - p^{|S_2|} \cdot h(S_1)$.
 For simplicity, we denote concatenation and its inverse operation as $\oplus$ and $\ominus$, respectively, as $h([S_1,S_2])=h(S_1)\oplus h(S_2)$ and $h(S_2)=h([S_1, S_2])\ominus h(S_1)$.
 We assume perfect hashing for theoretical analysis.
 In practice, we use $p$ as a large prime and modular arithmetic to keep the word-size hash values.
-In our experiment, we compare different approaches and make sure the output answers are correct.
-However, collisions are possible, since different strings may be mapped to the same hash value.
-To avoid the possible incorrect answer, one can either use multiple hash functions for a better success rate in practice, or use the idea of Hirschberg's algorithm~\cite{hirschberg1975linear} to generate the edit sequence and run a correctness check (and restart with another hash function if failed).
+In our experiment, we compare different approaches and validate that our implementations are correct in all test cases.
+However, collisions are possible for other datasets, since different strings may be mapped to the same hash value.
+If such cases arise, one can either use multiple hash functions for a better success rate in practice, or use the idea of Hirschberg's algorithm~\cite{hirschberg1975linear} to generate the edit sequence and run a correctness check (and restart with another hash function if failed).

 \subparagraph*{Longest Common Prefix (LCP).} For two sequences $\seqA[1..n]$ and $\seqB[1..m]$, the Longest Common Prefix (LCP) query at position $x$ in $A[1..n]$ and position $y$ in $B[1..m]$ is the longest substring starting from $A[x]$ that match a prefix starting from $B[y]$.
 With clear context, we also use the term ``LCP'' to refer to the length of the LCP, i.e., $\mb{LCP}(\seqA, \seqB, x, y)$ is the length of the longest common prefix substring starting from $A[x]$ and $B[y]$ for $A$ and $B$.